 Grand Canyon National Park proposes to construct a new science and resource management (SRM) facility on South Rim.
 Present facility location and condition are substandard.
-This Environmental Assessment (EA) evaluates a No Action Alternative (Alternative 1), and one additional alternative to address the purpose and need for action.
+This Environmental Assessment (EA) evaluates a No Action Alternative and two additional alternatives to address the purpose and need for action.
 The Preferred Alternative includes construction of a new LEED-certified SRM facility, utility installation, off-site storage, parking, and several other site improvements.

-Neither alternative would have more than minor impacts on special status species, general wildlife, vegetation, archeological resources, ethnographic resources, visual/scenic quality, watershed values, air quality, soundscapes, floodplains and wetlands, visitor experience, environmental justice, prime and unique farmland, socioeconomic environment, wilderness character, public health and safety, or Indian trust resources.
-Alternative 2, the Preferred Alternative would result in minor to moderate impacts to historic resources, cultural landscapes, and park operations.
-No impairment of park resources or unacceptable impacts would occur through implementation of either alternative.
+No alternative would have more than minor impacts on special status species, general wildlife, vegetation, archeological resources, ethnographic resources, visual/scenic quality, watershed values, air quality, soundscapes, floodplains and wetlands, visitor experience, environmental justice, prime and unique farmland, socioeconomic environment, wilderness character, public health and safety, or Indian trust resources.
+Alternative 2, the Preferred Alternative, would result in minor to moderate impacts to historic resources, cultural landscapes, and park operations.
+No impairment of park resources or unacceptable impacts would occur through implementation of any alternative.